Somewhere Down in Texas

 Somewhere Down in Texas is the twenty-third studio album by American country music singer George Strait.
 This album was released on June 28, 2005 on the MCA Nashville Records label.
 This album was certified platinum and peaked at #1 on the Billboard 200.
 Singles released from it were, in order: "You'll Be There", which peaked at #4 on Hot Country Songs; "She Let Herself Go", which became Strait's 40th Billboard Number One hit on the country charts; and a cover of Merle Haggard's "The Seashores of Old Mexico", which peaked at #11.
 "Texas" also charted at #35 on Hot Country Songs from unsolicited airplay.

-The album's titled track was played in a video retrospective to former wrestler Stone Cold Steve Austin that appeared as the last chapter of the same name in the DVD, "Stone Cold" Steve Austin: The Bottom Line on the Most Popular Superstar of All Time.
+The album's titled track was played in a video retrospective to former professional wrestler "Stone Cold" Steve Austin that appeared as the last chapter of the same name in the DVD, "Stone Cold" Steve Austin: The Bottom Line on the Most Popular Superstar of All Time.

 In 2005, the Country Music Association named "Good News, Bad News" the musical event of the year.